mysql-net/MySqlConnector/docs/content/overview/logging.md

 The `MySqlConnectorLogManager.Provider` property may only be set once, and must be set before any other MySqlConnector library methods are called.

-Debug-level logging is useful for diagnosing problems with MySqlConnector itself; it is recommend that applications limit MySqlConnector logging to Info or higher.
+Debug-level logging is useful for diagnosing problems with MySqlConnector itself; it is recommended that applications limit MySqlConnector logging to Info or higher.

 ### Existing Logging Providers